-Watch the "final" Japanese trailer for Studio Ghibli's The Borrowers:
+Watch the "final" official Japanese trailer for Studio Ghibli's The Borrowers from YouTube:

 The Borrowers, or Kari-gurashi no Arietty, is directed by Hiromasa Yonebayashi, a Studio Ghibli artist and animator who is making his directorial debut with this film.
 At age 36, Yonebayashi is the youngest person to ever direct a film for Ghibli.
 The screenplay was written by master filmmaker Hayao Miyazaki himself and is based on Mary Norton's series of children's fantasy novels of the same name, first published in 1952.
 The Toho Company is distributing in Japan, opening on July 17th this summer, but we don't know when this will hit the US.
 If it does well over there, Disney will probably hold onto it to release late next year.
 Look good?

 I WANT SPIRITED AWAY ON BLU RAY !!!!!!!!! 🙁

 This looks positively beautiful.
 I'd love to see it.

 pipo on Jul 2, 2010

 ^^ I love miyazaki too, but it isn't by him.
 Calm down lol